 Perth lies on the plains just outside of Launceston with views out to the Great Western Tiers mountain range.

-It's the first major town out of Launceston on the route to Hobart and also serves as a major junction for people bypassing Launceston on the route to Hobart from the northwest of the state.
+It's the first major town out of Launceston on the route to Hobart and also serves as a major junction for people bypassing Launceston on their way to Hobart from the north-west of the state.

-Perth is just over a 15-minute drive (19 km) from central Launceston.
+Perth is just over a 15-min drive (19 km) from central Launceston.

 - Look out for the Leather Bottle Inn – the oldest building in the town, built in 1839 using hand-made nails in its construction